zameer-hoosain/fsm_dfa_and_regex/presentation.md

 Drawn as:
 ![15](graphs/even_binary_dfa-1.gv.png)

-Let's go through what happens when that DFM is fed an input of `1010`.
+Let's go through what happens when that DFA is fed an input of `1010`.

 ---